TomatoesAreGood/DECA-Quizzler/README.md

 # DECA Quizzler
-A simple and clean DECA quizzing application which contains questions from past ENT, FIN, MKT and H&T exams.
+A minimalistic DECA quizzing application which contains questions from past ENT, FIN, MKT and H&T exams.

 ## Features
 - Simple, easy to navigate interface